-Communicating in one region (even within the same country) may be perceived entirely differently in another.
-To ensure culturally appropriate messaging in Southeast Asian markets, advertisers should collaborate with local affiliate marketers.
+Communicating in one region (even within the same country) may be perceived entirely different in another.
+Therefore, to ensure culturally appropriate messaging in Southeast Asian markets, advertisers should collaborate with local affiliate marketers.

-Publishers who want to expand into Southeast Asian markets should consult local affiliates and affiliate platforms to become familiar with the local language, customs, and cultural nuances, as consumer differ culturally from country to country within the market.
+Meanwhile, publishers who want to expand into Southeast Asian markets should consult local affiliates and affiliate platforms to become familiar with the local language, customs, and cultural nuances - as consumers differ culturally from country to country within the market.

-To succeed in the eCommerce industry, brands and publishers need to address marketing localisation, technical elements, and understand consumer behaviour and patterns for purchasing online.
-From here, they can optimise these factors to fit the local languages and culture.
-Overlooking the cultural aspect weakens the quality of the customers' experience.
+It is crucial that brands and publishers address marketing localisation, its technical elements, and understand consumer behaviour and patterns when buying online.
+From here, they can optimise these factors to fit the local languages and culture, which strengthens the quality of the customers' experience.

 2. Mobile Commerce is Key

-With overall improved access across the Southeast Asian market to mobile phones, focusing on mobile commerce is highly recommended, as well as mobile attribution.
+With the overall rise of access across the Southeast Asian market to mobile phones, focusing on mobile commerce and mobile attribution is highly recommended.